jhahspu/handbook/src/pages/2020-dec-golang-gin/index.md

-### updated server.gp with simple function to write Log to file
+### updated server.go with simple function to write Log to file
 ```golang
 package main